tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 - A configurable *password hashing system*, a must for ensuring data security.
 - *Forms and view tools for logging in users*, or restricting content.

 There's lots that Django can do for you regarding user authentication.
 In this chapter, we'll be covering the basics to get you started.
 This will help you build your confidence with the available tools and their underlying concepts.
-Note that we'll be showing you how to set up the user authentication manually, from first principles using Django, but in a later chapter we will show you how we can use a pre-made application that handles the registeration process for us.
+Note that we'll be showing you how to set up the user authentication manually, from first principles using Django, but in a later chapter we will show you how we can use a pre-made application that handles the registration process for us.

 ## Setting up Authentication
 Before you can begin to play around with Django's authentication offering, you'll need to make sure that the relevant settings are present in your Rango project's `settings.py` file.